jthickstun/anticipation/README.md

 **Memory**.
 The most memory intensive operation is the final shuffle operation, which requires the entire final training dataset to be loaded into memory.
 Alternative memory-efficient solutions do exist for shuffling (or approximately shuffling) the lines of a file, which you may wish to explore if memory is a constraint.
 Warning: we have observed that approximate shuffling using a *local* shuffle of the training data is not sufficient to achieve good model performance and should be avoided.

 **Disk**.
 The base preprocessed LakhMidi dataset--prepared for autoregressive modeling without anticipation--is about 10Gb.
-The size of the dataset when prepared for anticipatory autoregressive modeling is a multiple of the base dataset size, controlled by AUGMENT\_FACTOR in `src/settings/constants.py`.
+The size of the dataset when prepared for anticipatory autoregressive modeling is a multiple of the base dataset size, controlled by `augment` parameter to `scripts/tokenize-lakh.py`.
 See the [Cleanup](###cleanup) for cleaning up temporary files on disk after preprocessing.

 ### Cleanup